 However, just to be more in control of our connection, and because power outages in Guatemala are relatively common, we also always buy a local SIM card with data to ensure we stay connected and can use it as a hotspot if necessary.

 You need to have an “unlocked” phone (not tied to a specific carrier) to switch to a Guatemalan SIM card.
-Tigo and Claro have the best coverage on the lake and a typical SIM package costs 150Q ($20) for limited calling and texting and 2GB of data for a month, recharged at 100Q per month after that.
-There are often specials that bump the data to 4GB and at least twice a week both companies offer “triple saldo”, when you receive 3Q of calling credit for every 1Q you purchase.
+Tigo and Claro have the best coverage on the lake and a typical SIM package costs 150Q ($20) for limited calling and texting and 10GB of data for a month, recharged at 100Q per month after that.
+At least twice a week both companies offer “triple saldo”, when you receive 3Q of calling credit for every 1Q you purchase.

 Private shuttles are the most common way for people to arrive at Pasajcap.
 Pierre can organize a private shuttle with the very reliable Chema (or one of the guys who drive for him).